-NEIGHBORHOOD: Lakewood BUILT: 1935 STATS: 0 bedrooms, 5.5 bathrooms WHY WE CHOSE IT: A few of us were in the car checking out the action on Lakewood Boulevard.
+Why we chose it: A few of us were in the car checking out the action on Lakewood Boulevard.
 We kept saying, “That’s pretty.”
 But we knew we’d found a winner when two of us gasped “Ohhh!” and editor Peggy Levinson almost drove into a parked car.
-Bonus: according to DCAD, this house has no bedrooms and a lot of bathrooms.
-We imagine its owners are incredibly clean.

 5911 Glendora Ave.

 Why we chose it: Even if you’re not a fan of modern, there’s no way you can deny the importance—and the impact—of this house.
 Doubt us?
 Go check it out.
 It was built in tandem with another house next door.
 When you see it in context, you’ll wonder why we didn’t publish them both.
 We’re still debating that call.